rudyardrichter/hearch/README.md

   * ~~make ranking slightly less naive~~

 Maybe do
+  * write a different version of the crawler which crawls locally around a chosen URL (as opposed to randomly, as it is now)
   * write better test names
   * complete haddock documentation
   * make ranking even less naive